freifunk-gluon/gluon/docs/package/gluon-scheduled-domain-switch.rst

 check_connection :
     targets :
-        - array of IPv6 addresses which are probed to determine if the node is connected to the mesh
+        - array of IPv6 addresses which are probed to determine if the node can reach any time-servers to acquire the correct time

 Example::